maithilimukherjee/Quote-Generator/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 If you find bugs or have suggestions, open an issue for discussion.
+PS: Deployment kept crashing so if you are able to fix it, THANK YOU SO MUCH.

 ---